MicrosoftDocs/azure-devops-docs/docs/organizations/projects/project-vision-status.md

 ## View project activity

-From the **Project stats** section, you can view updates made to the project in the last 1, 7, and 30 days.
+From the **Project stats** or **Activity** section, you can view updates made to the project in the last 1, 7, or 30 days.
 Choose the view option as shown in the following image.
-::: moniker-end

 ::: moniker range=">= azure-devops-2019"
 :::image type="content" source="media/summary/project-stats.png" alt-text="Screenshot of Summary page, Stats section.":::